 According to SARS tax invoice requirements, in South Africa, a full tax invoice is required when the price exceeds R5,000, and a valid tax invoice must show supplier details, invoice date and serial number, an accurate description, quantity, and the value and VAT charged.
 Those are not abstract compliance fields.
 They are part of what makes the spreadsheet reviewable once the invoice has been converted into rows.

 That matters even more when the batch includes mostly ZAR invoices with the occasional foreign-currency supplier invoice mixed in.
-The line-item table still needs the invoice-level tax context attached to each row, otherwise reviewers end up cross-checking totals manually just to confirm whether the extracted data is fit for posting.
+For imported parts, the SAD500 customs-entry reference (and any associated VAT-on-imports figure) is often the field that reconciles the supplier invoice back to what was actually cleared, so capturing it as its own column saves the AP reviewer from chasing customs paperwork later.
 For this use case, tax validity and line-item extraction belong in the same worksheet design.

 Protect the fields you will need for receiving, disputes, and audit review

-The biggest spreadsheet mistake in this niche is keeping only what supports a payment total and dropping what supports later verification.
-A row that shows supplier, invoice number, and amount may look complete enough for bookkeeping, but it is weak when someone has to check whether a part was actually received, whether the supplier billed the correct unit price, or whether a line can be tied back to the right purchase reference.
-Aircraft-parts invoices create those questions more often than ordinary office-supply invoices because the identifiers carry operational meaning.
+The common mistake is keeping only what supports the payment total and dropping what supports later verification.
+Supplier, invoice number, and amount may look complete for bookkeeping, but they cannot answer whether a part was received, whether the unit price was correct, or which purchase reference the line belongs to — questions that come up far more often on aircraft-parts invoices than on office-supply ones because the identifiers carry operational meaning.

 That is why part number, quantity, description, PO reference, and any serial or release reference should be treated as control fields, not optional extras.
-They preserve the join points between the invoice row and the rest of the process.
-If a team later needs the broader aviation MRO invoice processing workflow or a dedicated aviation fuel invoice verification workflow, those same fields are what let invoice review connect to receiving, approval, and recordkeeping without rebuilding the data by hand.
+In an SACAA Part 145 environment, an EASA Form 1 or FAA 8130-3 release-tag reference is what proves the part on the invoice is the airworthy unit that was received, so that reference belongs in the spreadsheet alongside the part number rather than on a separate certificate.
+When the same data feeds a broader aviation MRO invoice processing workflow or a fuel-uplift invoice verification workflow, those identifiers are what let review connect to receiving, approval, and recordkeeping without rebuilding the rows by hand.

 The same problem shows up during exception handling.
 A spreadsheet stripped down to invoice totals is a poor tool for supplier challenges, short shipments, or pricing disagreements.
 Teams working through aviation invoice reconciliation for disputed charges need enough line detail to see which billed item is under question and which reference supports the challenge.
 In aviation, traceability is not extra detail layered on after extraction.
 It is what makes the extracted sheet usable in the first place.